This article was updated in November 2023.

 Penn’s Landing

 This reclaimed area along the Delaware River waterfront is popular for recreation, festivals, and concerts.
-Here you’ll find the Independence Seaport Museum, and the battleship Olympia along with places to relax and dine.
+Here, you’ll find the Independence Seaport Museum, battleship Olympia, and places to relax and dine.
 N. Columbus Blvd on the Delaware River

 Spruce Street Harbor Park is a seasonal venue offering relaxing spots while enjoying craft beer, wine, and food.
 You can also walk onto the Ben Franklin Bridge for a view of the city; enter at the pedestrian entrance on 5th Street.